ratioSolver/COCO/README.md

 ### MongoDB

-COCO relies on [MongoDB](https://www.mongodb.com) for storing the data which is collected from the sensors and the participatory data.
+COCO relies on [MongoDB](https://www.mongodb.com) for storing the data.
 It is required, in particular, to install the [cxx drivers](https://www.mongodb.com/docs/drivers/cxx/) for connecting COCO to a MongoDB database.

 **Installig OpenSSL**